kolodxxv/AFE/README.md

 * Angular
 * PHP
-* MySql
+* MySQL

 ## Installation

 1. Clone the repository.
 2. Install the dependencies by running npm install.
 3. Start the Angular development server by running ng serve.
-4. Configure Nginx server with PHP-FPM and PHP-MySql modules.
+4. Configure Nginx server with PHP-FPM and PHP-MySQL modules.

 ### Build